 At the end of the tax year, the business must ensure that any accrual adjustments are taken into account before the final accounts are produced.

-An example of the accrual method is a business invoice a customer on 30-day payment terms.
+An example of the accrual method is a business invoice to a customer on 30-day payment terms.
 The customer pays the following month.
 The transaction is in the accounts when the invoice is issued to the customer.

 Difference Between Cash Basis and Accrual Accounting